Indiana University Bloomington: Museums

-The Eskenazi Museum of Art, formerly known as the Indiana University Art Museum, was established in 1941 and has occupied a building designed by the world-renowned architecture firm I.M.
+The Eskenazi Museum of Art, formerly known as the Indiana University Art Museum, was established in 1941 and has occupied a building designed by architecture firm I.M.
 Pei and Partners since 1982.
 The museum houses a collection of over 40,000 objects and includes works by Claude Monet, Marcel Duchamp, Pablo Picasso, Henri Matisse, and Jackson Pollock.
-The museum has particular strengths in the art of Africa, Oceania, the Americas, Ancient Greece and Rome, and European Modernism.
 It also holds a substantial collection of works on paper.

 The IU Museum of Archaeology and Anthropology consists of an estimated 5 million archaeological artifacts, 30,000 ethnographic objects, 20,000 photographs, and a supporting library and archive.
 The collections represent cultures from each of the world's inhabited continents.
 These materials have been collected and curated to serve the museum's primary mission as a teaching museum within a university setting.
-The ethnology collections' strengths include traditional musical instruments, photographs of Native Americans and the Bloomington community, Inupiaq and Yupik Eskimo materials, and Pawnee material culture, among others.
+The ethnology collections include traditional musical instruments, photographs of Native Americans and the Bloomington community, Iñupiat and Yupik materials, and Pawnee material culture.
 The archaeology collections piece together the material remains of cultures from the earliest occupations of North America through to the modern period.

 The Grunwald Gallery of Art, a contemporary art museum hosted by the university.
-The gallery was established in 1983 as the School of Fina Arts Gallery (SoFA Gallery) in what was formerly University's art museum space when that museum relocated to a new building.
+The gallery was established in 1983 as the School of Fina Arts Gallery (SoFA Gallery), in what was formerly the university's art museum space, when that museum relocated to a new building.
 The museum exhibits experimental works by emerging and established artists as well as works by faculty and students within the Department of Studio Art.
 It is located at 1201 East 7th Street.
 It was named in honor of Indiana University alumnus John A. Grunwald in 2011.
 He was born in Hungary in 1935, survived the Holocaust, emigrated to the United States in 1950, and graduated with a degree in economics in 1956 from Indiana University where he met his wife Rita.
-In 2017, the art museum hosted an exhibition on the history of tattoo artistry in Indiana.
+In 2017, the museum hosted an exhibition on the history of the tattoo artistry in Indiana.